 Requirements to Grow Artichoke Plant

-Artichokes aren’t high-maintenance plants, but there are a few things that are essential to growing them.
+They aren’t high-maintenance plants, but there are a few things that are essential to planting artichokes and growing them successfully.

 - Artichoke plants require a lot of room to grow